 Basic Federal Student Loan Repayment Options

 The available pre-default repayment plans are different depending on what type of student loan you have.
 (What Type of Loan Do I Have?).
 These plans are not available if you are already in default.
 The good news is that there are a number of flexible and affordable repayment plans for federal loan borrowers.
 You should pay particular attention to the income-driven repayment plans.
 These generally require you to pay more in the long run, but may be needed to help keep you current on your payments and out of default.

 Most of these plans are available for both FFEL and Direct Loan borrowers.
 The IBR plan is available in both the FFEL and Direct loan program while ICR is available only in the Direct Loan program.
-The Pay as You Earn plan is only for Direct Loan borrowers.
+The Pay as You Earn and Revised Pay as You Earn plans are only for Direct Loan borrowers.
 Perkins has its own rules, as do private loans.
 Another difference between FFEL and Direct Loans is that public service forgiveness is only available in the Direct Loan program.
 Borrowers may consolidate with Direct Loans in order to participate in the public service forgiveness program.

-Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using IBR or Pay As You Earn.
+Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using income-driven repayment.
 If they wish to consolidate, parent PLUS borrowers may exclude the PLUS loans from the consolidation and pay them separately.
 These borrowers should also be able to consolidate and choose ICR.

 What Your Payment Covers